Waste & Materials Management Program announcements and public comment opportunities

 Current opportunities for public participation

-There are no opportunities for public comment on a coal combustion residual disposal facility plan modification approval.
+There are no opportunities for public comment at this time.

 - Plan of operation modification for initial permitting [s.
 NR 514.045, Wis.
 Adm.
 Code]